Vandannh/CryptoFile/README.md

 VALUES (value1, value2);
 ```

+After this step you need to change the value of some rows in both Authentication and Registration.java.
+These are marked by "Edit this" and are in regards to information about your database such as username and password.

-After this step you can run the application by running the class UI.java in the folder src/design.
+Finally you can run the application by running the class UI.java in the folder src/design.
 You will be promted with a window where you can enter your username or password.